elixir-crawly/crawly/docs/README.md

 contains products of different types.

 This tutorial will walk you through these tasks:
-1. Creating a new Crawly project
+1. Creating a new Crawly project.
-2. Writing a spider to crawl a site and extract data
+2. Writing a spider to crawl a site and extract data.
-3. Exporting the scraped data
+3. Exporting the scraped data.

 Crawly is written in Elixir.
 If you’re new to the language you might want to start by getting an idea of what the language is like, to get